giminni/docker-grav/README.md

 ## Prerequisites

-This project needs the following prerequisites:
+This project needs the following prerequisites on the host machine:

 * Install at least jq >= 1.5
 * Install at least openssl >= 1.1.1